yasirbhutta/yasirbhutta.github.io/python/docs/data-types.md

     - C) Variables must be explicitly typed before assignment.
     - D) Variables cannot change type once assigned.

 23. What is the output of the following code?
+[Python Quiz #81]

 ```python
 x = "10"